apache/echarts-doc/en/option/series/graph.md

 <ExampleUIControlVector default="0,0" dims="x,y" />

 Center of current view-port.
-It can be an arrary containing two `number`s in pixels or `string`s in percentage relative to the container width/height.
+It can be an array containing two `number`s in pixels or `string`s in percentage relative to the container width/height.
 `string` is supported from version `5.3.3`.

 Example: